trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > CSP reduce the risk and impact of XSS attacks in modern browsers.
+  > CSP reduce the risk and impact a wide range of attacks, including cross-site scripting and other cross-site injections in modern browsers.
+Is a good defence-in-depth measure to make exploitation of an accidental lapse in that less likely.

+  > The inclusion of CSP policies significantly impedes successful XSS attacks, UI Redressing (Clickjacking), malicious use of frames or CSS injections.

   > Whitelisting known-good resource origins, refusing to execute potentially dangerous inline scripts, and banning the use of eval are all effective mechanisms for mitigating cross-site scripting attacks.

-  > The inclusion of CSP policies significantly impedes successful XSS attacks, UI Redressing (Clickjacking), malicious use of frames or CSS injections.

-  > CSP is a good defence-in-depth measure to make exploitation of an accidental lapse in that less likely.

   > The default policy that starts building a header is: block everything.
 By modifying the CSP value, the programmer loosens restrictions for specific groups of resources (e.g. separately for scripts, images, etc.).

+  > You should approach very individually and never set CSP sample values found on the Internet or anywhere else.
+Blindly deploying "standard/recommend" versions of the CSP header will broke the most of web apps.

-  > Before enable this header you should discuss with developers about it.
-They probably going to have to update your application to remove any inline script and style, and make some additional modifications there.
+  > Before enabling this header, you should discuss about CSP parameters with developers and application architects.
+They probably going to have to update web application to remove any inline scripts and styles, and make some additional modifications there.

   > Strict policies will significantly increase security, and higher code quality will reduce the overall number of errors.
 CSP can never replace secure code - new restrictions help reduce the effects of attacks (such as XSS), but they are not mechanisms to prevent them!